Link homotopic but not isotopic: Abstract

 \section{Abstract}

-We provide a family of links with $n$ components ($n \ge 3$) that are link homotopic but not link isotopic to the unlink.
-Further, every sublink of these links is link isotopic to the unlink, and all the Milnor invariants of these links vanish.
+Given an $m$-component link $L$ in $S^3$ ($m \ge 2$), we construct a family of links which are link homotopic, but not link isotopic, to $L$.
+Every proper sublink of such a link is link isotopic to the corresponding sublink of $L$.
+Moreover, if $L$ is an unlink then there exist links that in addition to the above properties have all Milnor invariants zero.